brunoclpinto/BUFY/docs/design_overview.md

 ### `utils`

 Utility helpers house cross-cutting concerns.
 Phase 0 ships the tracing bootstrapper (`init_tracing`) that configures an env-filtered subscriber with the crate defaulting to `info` level.
-Additional helpers (configuration loading, file IO, etc.) will land here in subsequent phases.
+Phase 2 introduces JSON persistence helpers that stage atomic writes and make loading/saving ledgers trivial for the CLI and future services.

 ### `errors`